AChiu2700/NoteApp/README.md

-Feature 1 (Viet Nguyen) – Sections (Organizing Notes by Category) New Classes: Section, SectionRepository
+Feature 2 (Arpit Jaysukhbhai Vora) – Move notes between sections & Delete Sections & Sort Sections
+-	New Classes: MoveNoteToSection

 New Relationships:
-- SectionRepository ↔ LocalStorage
+-	MoveNoteToSection → NoteRepository
-- AppController → SectionRepository (integration w/ facade)
+-	MoveNoteToSection → SectionRepository

-New AppController Methods:
-- listSections, createSection, renameSection, deleteSection, setActiveSection, getActiveSection, moveNoteToSection
-- Note Update: Added sectionId field to link each note to its assigned section.
+-	AppController → MoveNoteToSection (integration w/ facade) Logic update: AppController.moveNoteToSection(noteId, targetSectionId) delegates to MoveNoteToSection, which validates the target section, updates the note’s sectionId, and persists the change so the note appears under the new section.